-Even if the change presents a wonderful improvement to existing issues and gaps, including issues with business processes, systems, technology, or business operations, there will still be some levels of resistance to the change.
+Even if the change presents a wonderful improvement to existing issues, there will still be some levels of resistance to the change.

 Below are examples of sources of why employees, customers, and managers resist change.
 Reach out to us if you have any examples and best practices about managing resistance to change at your organization.

 Sources and Causes of Resistance to Change:

-- A key cause of resistance to change is when users are heavily invested in the current way of doing work and do not want to undergo the process of having to learn new ways of doing work.
+- A key cause of resistance to change is when users are heavily invested in the current way of doing their work and do not want to undergo the process of having to learn new ways of doing work.

 - Users that created the current way of doing work that will be changed, may not want to see their efforts changed.

 - People that advocated for a particular alternative, say Option B, but then Option A was ultimately selected, may be unhappy.

-- Another key cause of resistance to change is a lack of awareness for why the change is needed, including a lack of awareness on the business factors driving the change.
+- Another key cause of resistance to change is a lack of awareness for why the change is needed, including a lack of awareness of the business factors driving the change.

 - Employees expect more work as a result of the change is another example of resisting change in an organization.

 - There is a lack of support or visibility from senior leaders, managers, and supervisors.

 - Negative history with previous changes that have been implemented in the past impact feelings.

 - A feeling that this new change is the “flavor of the month” with no legs.
-Meaning they expect management to move on to something else and abandon this new program, based on a history of management doing just that.
+Meaning they expect management to move on to something else and abandon this new program, based on a history of management doing just that with past initiatives.

 - End-users have no bandwidth to take on any new change initiative.
 They feel overwhelmed and overloaded which leads to resistance to organisational change.

 - Customers expect to have to drastically change their habits or processes to be able to use the new solution that the company is implementing.

 - Customers expect higher costs to adopting the new change is an example of external resistance to organisational change.